 Wednesday morning, the Recorders for All team met to review the engineering progress so far.
 It was great to get the entire team together.
-The engineers (Claudia and Kevin) shared their research, and Valerie was able to provide guiding feedback on the current design.
+The engineers (Claudia and Kevin) shared their research, and our usability team was able to provide guiding feedback on the current design.
 These meetings are critical to keep all team members focused and on the same page.

 In a nutshell, things are going well!
 Although a malfunctioning laser cutter recently slowed engineering work (the laser is cutting at an angle), the team has been exploring different methods of attaching keys to the recorder body.